deepwater-hooligans/docs/whitepaper.md

 * Politics (use the politics thread in #英文普遍聊天-general)
 * Religion (No channel, sorry, but the politics thread may be appropriate for certain religious topics)

-Lastly, don't be a jerk.
-There should not need to be any examples cited for this.
-If you have to question whether your actions are unbecoming, they probably are.
-Be nice to your corp mates and alliance members, don't spam egregiously in local, don't leak anything said in any channel in BIGAB discord for any reason.
-This rule is interpreted by real people, not a machine, so toeing of the line will not be allowed and if you are found to violate this rule excessively, you will be removed.